-Subsequent to December 31, 2019, the Organization applied for and received a paycheck protection program (PPP) loan under the provisions of the Federal CARES Act in the amount of \$681,287.
-This loan is designed to help the Organization keep its workforce employed during the public health emergency.
+Subsequent to December 31, 2020, the Organization applied for and received a second paycheck protection program (PPP) loan in the amount of \$733,733 with Beneficial State Bank at a fixed rate of 1%.
+The loan matures in March 2026.
 The Organization may qualify for forgiveness provided the Organization satisfies all conditions throughout the period as specified in the agreement.